Work at the Tang

 Piper Ingels ’24 | Olivia Berenson ’24 | Maya Gmach ’22 | Maria Staack ’22 | Kira Lee-Mundschau ’20 | Monica Andrews ’19 | Geoffrey Greene ’18

 The Charina Endowment Fund Endowed Internship is a one-year, pre-professional internship for a Skidmore junior or senior.
-The intern will work primarily in the Tang’s Curatorial department with access to collaborate with the Registration department.
-The intern’s work will be focused on the Tang’s collection of approximately 16,500 objects, representing a wide variety of materials, subject matter, and time periods and filled with oddities of material culture and masterworks by renowned contemporary artists alike.
+The Charina Intern will work primarily in the Tang’s Curatorial department in collaboration with the Registrarial department to focus on the Tang collection.
+With more than 18,000 objects, the Tang collection represents a wide variety of materials, subject matter, and time periods and is filled with oddities of material culture and masterworks by renowned contemporary artists alike.
+The internship introduces students to post-graduate life by providing academic and practical experiences.
+This paid internship is comprised of a 20-hour-a-week position during the summer before junior or senior year, as well as a 7-hour-a-week position during the following academic year.
+This is a full-year internship program.
+Students applying must commit to working the summer and subsequent full two-semester academic year.

 Check out what past Jacobs Interns have done: